-Tribal Representation on the RAC: To ensure the consideration of diverse views, RAC membership includes one of the Region's tribes.
+Tribal Representation on the RAC: To ensure the consideration of diverse views, previous RAC membership included one of the Region's tribes.
 The La Jolla Band of Luiseno Indians served on the RAC until the composition of the RAC membership was reorganized under the RAC charter.
-The RAC currently includes a representative from the San Pasqual Band of Mission Indians (and an alternate from the La Jolla Band of Luiseno Indians).
-The RAC charter ensures the RAC will always reserve three seats for tribal representatives.
-The Southern California Tribal Chairs Association has been invited to designate two additional tribal representatives to join the RAC (for a total of three tribal representatives), as of this writing, two of the seats remain open.
+The current RAC includes a representative from the San Pasqual Band of Mission Indians (and an alternate from the La Jolla Band of Luiseno Indians), the Jamul Indian Village of California, and the La Posta Band of Mission Indians.
+The RAC charter ensures the RAC will always reserve three seats for tribal representatives that are appointed by the Southern California Tribal Chairs Association.

-Tribal Outreach Meetings: The San Diego IRWM Region is home to a large number of tribes.
+Tribal Outreach Meetings: The San Diego IRWM Region is home to 18 federally recognized tribes (comprising 17 federally recognized Tribal Governments).
 As such, engaging with tribes has been important to the San Diego IRWM Program.
 To this end, multiple "pushes" for meetings with the tribes have occurred.
 The RWMG held two outreach meetings for tribal groups in May and June 2010.
 These meetings provided an overview of the San Diego IRWM Program and discussed grant opportunities and key water management issues facing tribes in the Region.
 In August 2012, targeted outreach meetings were held with the Region's tribes and Native American stakeholder groups.
-Representatives from eight of the 17 tribal governments in San Diego County attended.
+Representatives from eight of the 17 tribal governments that reside in San Diego County attended.
 At the meetings the purpose of the 2013 IRWM Plan was introduced, and it was explained that the 2007 IRWM Plan had limited information on existing conditions for tribal lands and that a priority for the 2013 IRWM Plan was to expand this information.
 Members of the 2013 IRWM Plan team also explained the process by which Tribal governments could apply for capital project grants from DWR.
 The individual and collective concerns of the various tribes in the Region regarding water management were gathered at the meetings so they could be included and addressed in the 2013 IRWM Plan.
 To the extent that tribal representatives were willing, they were also encouraged to participate in the watershed workshops being conducted as part of the 2013 IRWM Plan process.

-Additional outreach to tribes is being conducted as part of the 2018 Water Needs Assessment, including direct emails and community meetings.
-The outreach under the Water Needs Assessment is aimed at learning about opportunities for the IRWM Program to improve engagement with tribes, opportunities for tribes to participate in IRWM funding programs, and information about priority water and wastewater resource needs of tribes that could be included in the Region's priority needs.
+Additional outreach to tribes was being conducted as part of the 2019 Water Needs Assessment, including direct emails and a presentation at a tribal meeting.
+The outreach under the Water Needs Assessment was aimed at learning about opportunities for the IRWM Program to improve engagement with tribes, sharing opportunities for tribes to participate in IRWM funding programs, and hearing about priority water and wastewater resource needs of tribes that could be included in the Region's priority needs.

-One-on-one Communication between Tribal Leaders and RWMG or RAC Representatives: One-on-one communication with tribal representatives helped with gauging their interest in being involved in the IRWM effort and identifying issues of concern and priorities to be incorporated into the 2013 IRWM Plan.
+One-on-One Communication between Tribal Leaders and RWMG or RAC Representatives: One-on-one communication with tribal representatives helped with gauging their interest in being involved in the IRWM effort and identifying issues of concern and priorities to be incorporated into the 2013 IRWM Plan.
 Tribes' EPA directors, water managers, environmental managers, cultural resource managers, or other liaisons with knowledge of water and/or wastewater issues on reservation lands were contacted for information on how water is managed, distributed, and treated on its reservation.
 Additionally, any water quality, water infrastructure, or flooding issues on the reservation were solicited for inclusion in the 2013 IRWM Plan.